s1seven/portal-docs/informations/README.md

 The access token is restricted to a company resources and a mode.
 :::

-For applications or scripts that require long term access, an access token key with a one-year time limit can be created by calling the [create accesstoken] operation and setting the companyId, the mode and the scopes (which action on which resource) that this token will grant access to.
+For applications or scripts that require long term access, an access token key with a one-year time limit can be created by calling the [create accesstoken] operation and setting :

+- the companyId in `company` header,
+- the `mode` in the query,
+- an optional `description`,
+- an optional expiration timestamp in seconds, `expiresIn` default to one year.
+- the scopes (which actions on which resource) that this token will grant access to.

 The returned JWT must be added to the authorization header (as a bearer token) for every REST call.
 The Admin can generate several API keys for different app usages.